 - The whole process from start to finish takes approximately 25-30 minutes.

-- I use a crunchy sprouted nut in my candy recipe, but you can use any raw or roasted nut – even some seasoned nuts… Just keep in mind that raw nuts may turn out a little bit softer.
+- You can use any raw or roasted nut – even some seasoned nuts… Just keep in mind that raw nuts may turn out a little bit softer.
 To avoid this, you can dry roast your nuts in the oven prior to making this recipe so that they stay crispy longer.

 - These Candied Nuts are best when fresh… so keep that in mind when gift giving.
 You can store it for longer periods of time in airtight containers or with a food sealer.

-- If your nuts or candy coating seem too soft after cooling, just pop them in the oven at 325 degrees (f), stirring gently until they are crisp again.
+- If the nuts or candy coating seem ‘stringy’ or too soft after cooling, just pop them onto your cookie sheet & place them in the oven at 325 degrees (f), stirring gently until they crisp up.

 - To warm these nuts up before serving, you can simply follow the oven instructions above or toss in a warm pan for a few minutes.
 But be careful when eating, they may be hot!